 Short-term Care: Rehospitalizations

-In Good Samaritan Society Luther Manor, 19.23 Percentage of Residents Rehospitalized
+In Good Samaritan Society Luther Manor, 13.76% of Residents Rehospitalized

-This metric measures the number of times residents are rehospitalized per thousand days of short-term care.
+This metric is a measure of the number of times residents are rehospitalized per thousand days of short-term patient care.
+Avoiding the hospital during rehabilitation is critical to restoring the physical abilities of patients.

 Short-term Care: ER Visits

-In Good Samaritan Society Luther Manor, 10.33 Percentage of Patients
+In Good Samaritan Society Luther Manor, 19.65% of Patients

-This is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Staying out of the emergency room is one way to gauge the well-being of patients during rehabilitation.
+This tells you the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is usually a correlation between having fewer emergency room visits and the quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Good Samaritan Society Luther Manor, 80.24% Percentage of Resident
+In Good Samaritan Society Luther Manor, 83.8% of Resident

 Nearby Hospitals